Albania

 Why you should go to Albania

 Albania is a country filled with some of the friendliest people you will ever meet!
-We felt so welcome in this country and enjoyed spending time chatting with the locals.
+We felt so welcome in this country and also enjoyed spending time chatting with the locals.
 It is also home to amazing food, beautiful scenery and low cost travel.
 Its public transport and tourist infrastructure is not as developed as some of its European neighbours, which makes it a much more off the beaten path destination.
 In this Albania travel guide, we share everything you need to know to plan your next Albania trip.

 Albania travel guide: Know before you go